 The types of cargo insurance

-- Land cargo insurance: Also known as motor truck cargo insurance, this type of insurance covers freight or commodities hauled by for-hire truckers or smaller utility vehicles.
+- Land: Also known as motor truck cargo insurance, this type of insurance covers freight or commodities hauled by for-hire truckers or smaller utility vehicles.
 Land cargo insurance typically covers fire, collision, or if the cargo is struck by an animal or something else while in transit.

-- Marine cargo insurance: This type of insurance usually covers transportation over sea or air.
+- Marine: This type of insurance usually covers transportation over sea or air.
 Coverage may include cargo loading and unloading, weather contingencies, or piracy.

 Although the land cargo insurance usually pertains to domestic transportation and marine cargo to international, you may use motor truck freight to move your cargo as a Canadian business sending or receiving goods throughout North America.